lunacookies/dotfiles-old/README.md

 ### `tmux`

-In addition, if you are in tmux, the window title will also contain the name of the currently running program, the session name, and also the current filename or directory.
+In addition, if you are in `tmux`, the window title will also contain the name of the currently running program, the session name, and also the current filename or directory.
 Again, if you are running in Terminal.app, a proxy icon will appear.